The Case Files

 1 Timothy 2:4

-God desires all people to be saved in the sense that there is no category of person He delights to damn apart from their sin.
+God wants all people to be saved in the sense that there is no category of person He delights to damn apart from their sin.
 But His decretive will (what He purposes to accomplish) is narrower than His preceptive will (what He commands).

 Investigate